ARTICLE TABLE OF CONTENTS

 SAP considers the classic dynpros obsolete for application programs.
 New developments should be done using SAPUI5 or Web Dynpro.

-Enterprise resource planning is the process of creating a single efficient system, where all the core competencies of an organization work together to plan and deliver the products with smooth and reliable results.
+In a nutshell, ERP is the process of creating a single efficient system, in which the competency of all the core departments of an organization works together to plan and deliver products seamlessly and reliably.

-SAP Fiori is a design guideline for SAPUI5, iOS, and Android apps.
+SAP Fiori is SAP’s new UX strategy.
+It’s a design guideline for SAPUI5, iOS, and Android apps.
 But not just for those, but also for other SAP applications like SAP Sales Cloud and SAP Service Cloud.

 SAP Fiori determines the look and feel of an application.
-SAP Fiori provides guidelines for how applications’ user interfaces should look like.
+SAP Fiori provides guidelines for how applications’ user interfaces should look and feel like.

 SAP describes SAP Fiori this way: